-Procedures.
-Section 118 adds the requirement that the Governor, after consultation with the State board, establish criteria regarding the eligibility of providers of training services to receive WIA funds.
-Among other things, the procedures shall identify the application process for a provider of training services to become eligible to receive funds to provide training services, and identifying the respective roles of the State and local areas in receiving and reviewing the applications and in making determinations of eligibility.
-Information To Assist Participants in Choosing Providers.
-Section 118 adds the requirement that the Governor ensure that a list of eligible providers is provided to the one-stop delivery system in the State.
+Information: The provider must submit appropriate, accurate, and timely information with respect to participants receiving training services under WIA, including information on degrees and industry-recognized certifications, cost, completion rate, and attainment of performance measures.
+Providers seeking initial eligibility must provide verifiable program-specific performance information supporting the provider's ability to serve participants.
+The information provided may include information on outcome measures such as job placement and wage increases for individuals participating in the program, information on business partnerships and other factors that indicate high-quality training services, and information on alignment with industries targeted for potential employment opportunities.
+The provider shall provide this information to the Governor and the local boards in a manner that will permit the Governor and the local boards to make a decision on inclusion of the provider on the list of eligible providers.
+Procedures: Section 118 adds the requirement that the Governor, after consultation with the State board, establish criteria regarding the eligibility of providers of training services to receive WIA funds.
+Among other things, the procedures shall identify the application process for a provider of training services to become eligible to receive funds to provide training services, and identify the respective roles of the State and local areas in receiving and reviewing the applications and in making determinations of eligibility.

+Information to Assist Participants in Choosing Providers: Section 118 adds the requirement that the Governor ensure that a list of eligible providers is provided to the one-stop delivery system in the State.
 Section 118 also stipulates that an entity that carries out programs under the National Apprenticeship Act shall be included on the list of eligible providers as long as the entity remains certified by the Department of Labor.

-Agreements With Other States.
-Section 118 adds a provision that allows States to enter into agreements, on a reciprocal basis, to permit eligible providers of training services to accept career scholarship accounts provided in another State.
-Opportunity To Submit Comments.
-Section 118 adds the requirement that the Governor provide an opportunity for interested members of the public to make recommendations and submit comments regarding criteria, procedures, and information.
+Agreements with Other States: Section 118 adds a provision that allows States to enter into agreements, on a reciprocal basis, to permit eligible providers of training services to accept career scholarship accounts provided by another State.

+Opportunity to Submit Comments: Section 118 adds the requirement that the Governor provide an opportunity for interested members of the public to make recommendations and submit comments regarding criteria, procedures, and information.

-Transition Period for Implementation.
-Section 118 adds the stipulation that the requirements regarding eligible providers of training services shall be implemented not later than December 31, 2004.
-Section 118 also provides that in order to facilitate early implementation of the requirements, the Governor may establish transition procedures under which providers eligible to provide training services on the day before the date of enactment of the Workforce Investment Act Amendments of 2003 may continue to be eligible to provide such services until December 31, 2004, or until such earlier date as the Governor determines appropriate. such earlier date as the Governor determines appropriate.
+Transition Period for Implementation: Section 118 adds the stipulation that the requirements regarding eligible providers of training services shall be implemented not later than December 31, 2006.
+Section 118 also provides that in order to facilitate early implementation of the requirements, the Governor may establish transition procedures under which providers eligible to provide training services on the day before the date of enactment of the Workforce Investment Act Amendments of 2005 may continue to be eligible to provide such services until December 31, 2006, or until such earlier date as the Governor determines appropriate. such earlier date as the Governor determines appropriate.